RuiApostolo/lammpsgenie/README.md

 ### mergedatafiles

-The main way to interact with lmptools is using the script `mergedatafiles`, which should be called with a settings file (YAML format) like so:
+The main way to interact with lammpsgenie is using the script `mergedatafiles`, which should be called with a settings file (YAML format) like so:

 ```
 mergedatafiles merge_settings.yaml